Alexey Kuzmichev

-Alexey Viktorovich Kuzmichev or Kousmichoff (Russian: Алексей Викторович Кузьмичёв) is a Russian businessman.
+Alexey Viktorovich Kuzmichev or Kousmichoff (Russian: Алексей Викторович Кузьмичёв; born 15 October 1962) is a Russian businessman.
 He is one of the founders of the LetterOne Group (LetterOne) and the Alfa Group.

-Kuzmichev is a stakeholder in VimpelCom, Alfa-Bank, and X5 Retail Group.
+Kuzmichev was a stakeholder in VimpelCom, Alfa-Bank, and X5 Retail Group.
 In March 2013, Kuzmichev sold his stake in energy venture TNK-BP to state-run oil company Rosneft for $2.5 billion.
+In March 2023, Kuzmichev sold his 16.32% stake in Alfa Bank and left the shareholders.

-Forbes magazine rated Kuzmichev as the 138th world's richest person in 2013 with a fortune estimated at $8.8 billion.
+For the first time, Forbes magazine rated Kuzmichev in 2013 — as the 138th world's richest person with a fortune estimated at $8.8 billion.
+In 2023 he was ranked number 397 with a $6.5 billion fortune.

 Early life and career

 Kuzmichev was born in 1962 in Kirov, Russia.
 Between 1980 and 1982 he served in the army on the Soviet-Chinese border as a radio operator.
 During this time he joined the Communist party.

 In 1983, he enrolled in the Moscow Institute of Steel and Alloys where he met his future business partners, Mikhail Fridman and German Khan.
-In 1988 Kuzmichev, Fridman and Khan, along with Mikhail Alfimov, founded Alfa Photo, which specialized in the import of photo chemicals.
+In 1988, Kuzmichev, Fridman and Khan, along with Mikhail Alfimov, founded Alfa Photo, which specialized in the import of photo chemicals.

 Later, Kuzmichev convinced his partners to diversify into the export business.
-Thus in 1998 Alfa Eco was founded.
-This venture would become the basis of Alfa Group Consortium.
+Thus, in 1998, Alfa Eco was founded.
+The venture would become the basis of Alfa Group Consortium.
 (In 2005, Alfa Eco was rebranded as A1).